 Compline: Night Prayer, or the Prayer at the End of the Day, is the final church service (or office) of the day in the Christian tradition of canonical hours.
 The English word compline is derived from the Latin completorium, as Compline is the completion of the working day.

-Join with us on Thursday evenings at 9 when the link above will be active.
+Join us on Thursday evenings at 9:00 pm, when the link above will be active.
 You may follow along below.
 If you have a Book of Common Prayer, the liturgy begins on page 127.
 If you don't have a BCP, we have copies available for each household to pick up, or we can deliver one to you.
 Just let us know.

 You may also dial in using your telephone: 1-312-626-6799